Thomson Reuters profit tops Wall St forecasts

-The news and information provider and parent of Reuters News reported earnings excluding special items of 36 cents per share, compared with 28 cents per share a year ago, partly due to lower interest expenses and stock repurchases.
+The news and information provider and parent of Reuters News reported earnings excluding special items of 36 cents per share, compared with 28 cents per share a year ago, helped by lower interest expenses and stock repurchases.

 That beat the average analyst estimate of 25 cents, according to IBES data from Refinitiv.